-We hope you are able to participate in this webinar, which is part of our arts & culture programme, looking at conservation of heritage townscapes in India.
+We hope you are able to participate in this webinar, which is part of our arts & culture programme, looking at the syncretic culture of India’s monumental architectural heritage and conservation of heritage townscapes in India.
 Institute Board Member, Lord Charles Bruce DL will discuss this issue with Sunita Kohli, a world-leading expert in historical architectural restoration.
 The event is scheduled to take place at the end of July.
-A definitive date and time for this webinar will be published very soon on this webpage, along with registration details.
+The event takes place on 28 July at 1000 hrs (BST) and you can register for the event by selecting the ‘Book Tickets Now ‘ icon below.

 Sunita Kohli is a former Chairperson of the School of Planning and Architecture in Bhopal.
 She has lectured and presented papers at many prestigious international institutions on a wide range of subjects including: Architecture; Design; Historical Conservation; English Literature, Mughal Jewelry; Social Entrepreneurship; and World Heritage Cultural Sites in India.
 Sunita Kohli is a Founder Trustee of ‘Satyagyan’ an NGO that works on women’s literacy.
 She is the Chairperson of the Governing Council of ‘Save-a-Mother’.
 She founded the ‘Museum of Women in the Arts, India’, a “museum without walls”.
 As an author, Sunita Kohli wrote an extended essay on ‘The Planning of New Delhi and Sir Edwin Lutyens’ (she is considered an Indian expert on Lutyens’ works in New Delhi) and she has four books under preparation.